pragmint/open-practices/practices/set-and-enforce-wip-limits.md

 ## How to Gain Traction

 Implementing WIP limits changes the fundamental mechanics of how a team works.
-It is best to start simply, visualize the constraints, and agree as a team that the limit is a trigger for conversation, not just a rule to be broken.
+It's best to start simply, visualize the constraints, and agree as a team that the limit is a trigger for conversation, not just a rule to be broken.

 ### Set Limits that Feel Ambitious

 When teams start by setting limits that feel ambitious, it forces them to make deliberate choices about what work matters most.
 The exact number depends on your team's context, but the goal is to find the sweet spot where teams feel focused but not hamstrung.
 A common starting point is to set your WIP limit to the size of the team + one.
 For a team of four, try a limit of five active items across the board.
-If the limit is rarely hit, it is too high; if it is hit constantly without resolution, it is too low.
+If the limit is rarely hit, then it's too high; if it's hit constantly without resolution, then it's too low.

 ### Finish Work Before Starting New Work